-- Bovada gives the Oilers better odds to win the Cup than their arch-rivals, but BetOnline sees the Flames as the stronger team
+- The Oilers have better odds to win the Cup than their arch-rivals, other sportsbooks see the Flames as the stronger team

 - Edmonton narrowly avoided a season sweep at the hands Calgary with an 8-3 win on Saturday

-- Which team is the better bet to make a deep playoff run this year?
+- Read below to find out what team is the better bet to make a deep playoff run this year

 Considering both teams are no better than mid-tier contenders in the 2020 Stanley Cup odds, which team has a more realistic chance at making a deep playoff run this season?